-Driven by the Programme for Infrastructure Development in Africa (PIDA) and the UN’s Agenda 2063, electricity infrastructure, transmission, interconnections and hydropower are simultaneously undergoing considerable development throughout the African continent.
+Driven by the Programme for Infrastructure Development in Africa (PIDA) and the African Union’s Agenda 2063, electricity infrastructure, transmission, interconnections and hydropower are simultaneously undergoing considerable development throughout the African continent.

 Currently the significant deficit in Africa’s infrastructure is resulting in increased production and transaction costs, reduced competitiveness of businesses, and negative impact on foreign direct investment flows to the continent.
 This is having a considerable impact on the rate of economic and social development throughout the continent.